Visual-based Kinematics and Pose Estimation for Skid-Steering Robots: Visual-Inertial Kinematics and Pose Estimation

 and

-Once continuous-time error-state equations are given, the discrete-time Jacobian matrices, e.g., $\frac{\partial f(\cdot)}{\partial \mathbf x_{O_{k-1}}}$ and $\frac{\partial f(\cdot)}{\partial \boldsymbol{\xi}}$ in Eq.~\ref{eq:odom cost function}, can be straightforwardly calculated, similar to the process described in \cite{trawny2005indirect}.
-As a result, Eq.~\ref{eq:odom cost function} encapsulates all information related to the skid-steering effect and enables online estimation of the skid-steering parameters.
-More details can also be found in our technical report~\cite{tr_icr}.
-After the constraint in Eq.~\ref{eq:odom cost function} is minimized, $\boldsymbol{\xi}_{k-1}$ will be marginalized immediately, ensuring low computational complexity of the system.
+Once continuous-time error-state equations are given, the discrete-time state transition matrices needed when minimizing Eq.~\eqref{eq:odom cost function}, can be straightforwardly calculated by numerical integration.
+In general, Eq.~\eqref{eq:odom cost function} encapsulates all information related to the skid-steering effect and enables online estimation of the skid-steering parameters.
+After the constraint in Eq.~\eqref{eq:odom cost function} is minimized, $\boldsymbol{\xi}_{k-1}$ will be marginalized immediately, ensuring low computational complexity of the system.